 If you are self-employed you are probably wondering what expenses you can and cannot include in your Tax return to claim back a Tax rebate.
-Here we have a summary that may help you along the way.
+Here we have a summary of allowable expenses that may help you along the way.

 To ensure you receive the best possible Tax rebate it is essential to keep a record of all your earnings and expenditure.
 This can be done by using a cashbook or our mobile app.
 As a general rule, you should keep these records for a minimum of six years.